-I encountered these textured beauties, not that soon, but not too late to develop a love for them.
-Roasted Brussels Sprouts are easy to make, versatile, and healthy.
+I encountered these textured beauties not that soon, but not too late to develop a love for them.
+Healthy Brussels Sprouts are easy to make, versatile, and healthy.

 They announce the beginning of the cold season and the last summer stories.

-These Roasted Brussel Sprouts with garlic are easy to make in minutes and share a place in my brain labeled “Easy, Simple, Wholesome and Delicious Side dishes” with their sister recipes.
+These healthy Roasted Brussels sprouts with garlic are easy to make in minutes and share a place in my brain labeled “Easy, Simple, Wholesome and Delicious Side dishes” with their sister recipes.

 These recipes have in common

 - the appreciation of textures

 - 🔪 Instructions

 - 👨🏻🍳 What to serve with Brussels sprouts

 - 📖 Variations